 Last night, I went to Michael’s to get craft supplies for a school project for my oldest son.
-And all was well until I looked at my phone to see it was 8:20 p.m. at night and there were still two more people in front of me in the checkout line.
-I then looked down at my baby in my arms yawning and began to feel guilty I had him out so late while simultaneously feeling like a failure for forgetting my son had a project due the next day.
+And all was well until I looked at my phone to realize how late it was.
+There were still two more people in front of me in the checkout line.
+I looked down at my yawning baby in my arms and felt guilty that I had him out so late.
+I also felt like a failure for forgetting my son had a project due the next day.

 And that’s when I saw you walk in.

-You had two preschool-age children and you were so nonchalant about it.
+You had two preschool-aged children and you were so nonchalant about it.
 You weren’t holding their hands as they walked in next to you.
 Instead, you just trusted them to stay by your side in the store.
-Without even grabbing a cart for them to sit in, you just began looking around the first aisle in a leisurely fashion with no speedy intent or purpose.
-If anything, you seemed like you showed up just to shop, for the fun of it.
-At 8:20 p.m. at night.
+Without grabbing a cart for them to sit in, you began looking around the first aisle leisurely with no speedy intent or purpose.
+If anything, you seemed like you showed up to shop for fun.
+At 8:20 p.m.
 With two small children.
-And I didn’t understand how you could be so peaceful, so I just kept staring.
+And I didn’t understand how you could be so peaceful, so I kept staring.

-But as I stared, you continued smiling as your children picked up one little knick knack after another and slowly went to the next.
-You didn’t seem to care it was late.
-You didn’t seem to feel like anyone might be judging you despite it appearing that both of your children were under the age of 3.
-Instead, dare I say, you looked relaxed.
-And chill.
-And carefree.
-And in that moment my self-degrading mom talk was gone.
-And all I could thing was:
+But as I stared, you continued smiling as your children picked up one little knick-knack after another and slowly went to the next.
+You didn’t seem to care that it was late.
+You didn’t seem to feel like anyone might be judging you despite it appearing that both of your children were under three.
+Instead, you looked relaxed, chill, and carefree.
+And at that moment, my self-degrading mom talk was gone.
+And all I could think was:

 I want to be more like her because she’s doing something right.

-So today, dear mom in Michael’s who doesn’t take herself too seriously, I commend you.
-And today I encourage other moms reading this to take note of what you did that night that I think we could all benefit from.
-Because I know that as moms living in 2017, we are riddled with parenting advice (often unsolicited) no matter which way we turn.
-And we need to recognize that if we don’t take a moment to stop and smell the roses (or, in your case, the cinnamon scented pinecones on leftover clearance from Christmas) we may be missing out on the things that matter most.
+So today, dear mom in Michael’s, who doesn’t take herself too seriously, I commend you.
+And today, I encourage other moms reading this to take note of what you did that night that I think we could all benefit from.
+Because I know that, as moms, we are riddled with parenting advice (often unsolicited) no matter which way we turn.
+And we need to recognize that if we don’t take a moment to stop and smell the roses, we may be missing out on the things that matter most.